 Finally, remember that you will find differences depending on the device and technology used.
 It is important that they are correctly configured (weight, height, age, etc), but there is no standard that establishes how the calories consumed should be calculated.

-It is the most basic method that devices can use.
-There are not many variables that can be introduced into the algorithm beyond the weight and height of the individual in question.
-Due to the absence of heart rate data the device will provide some data "by eye", that is, it may be true... or it may not, because there is no intensity data.
+This is the most basic method the devices can use.
+There are not many variables that poder input into the algorithm beyond the weight and height of the individual in question.
+Due to the absence of heart rate data the device will provide "eyeball" data.
+That is, it may be true... or it may not, because there is no intensity data.

 Not knowing what heart rate you're doing can't tell you how hard you're working to exercise.
 While walking may give you a pretty good idea, the problem comes with other types of exercise that are more difficult to quantify, such as a bike ride or yoga session.